Introduction to Penny Stocks

 - They are usually thinly traded.

-- Lack of history of the company offering the penny stocks makes it difficult for the investor to choose his purchase as such companies would possess a poor track record or no record at all.
+- The lack of history of the company offering the penny stocks makes it difficult for the investor to choose his purchase as such companies would possess a poor track record or no record at all.

-When the price is falsely and sufficiently inflated, the people who are ready to commit frauds will dump the shares and record instant profits.
+When the price is falsely and sufficiently inflated, the people who are ready to commit fraud will dump the shares and record instant profits.

 Limitations/ Risks Associated with Penny Stocks